Skip to content

 Mary D. Lewis

 Mary D. Lewis is Robert Walton Goelet Professor of French History at Harvard University and affiliated faculty at the Harvard Law School.
-She is also a resident faculty at the Minda de Gunzburg Center for European Studies (CES).
 Her current research interests center around international and imperial history, with particular attention paid to the connections between international relations and social or economic life.

 Her most recent book, Divided Rule: Sovereignty and Empire in French Tunisia, 1881-1938, was released by the University of California Press in 2013.
 Lewis’ book, The Boundaries of the Republic: Migrant Rights and the Limits of Universalism in France, 1918-1940, was a co-winner of the 2008 James Willard Hurst Prize awarded by the Law and Society Association for the best book in socio-legal history.